tdveale/TissueWeightedMean/README.md

 This tutorial uses NODDI as an example application to explain how to calculate tissue-weighted means of diffusion MRI microstructure tissue parameters.

+For a more detailed explanation of the tissue-weighted mean, see this [blog post][tissue-weighted-mean-blog].

 ## What is NODDI?
 NODDI (**N**eurite **O**rientation **D**ispersion and **D**ensity **I**maging) is a microstructural modelling approach for diffusion MRI data [Zhang *et al.*, NeuroImage 2012].
 Diffusion within a voxel is modelled using three compartments representing three microstructural environments: